discourse/discourse/docs/ADMIN-QUICK-START-GUIDE.md

 2. [lounge](/category/lounge) – a perk for users at trust level 3 and higher
 3. [staff](/category/staff) – visible only to staff (admins and moderators)

-Please **don't create too many initial categories**, as can easily overwhelm your audience.
+**Don't create too many initial categories**, as you can overwhelm your audience.
 You can always add more categories later, and easily bulk recategorize topics any time.
 It's better to figure out organization as you go rather than assuming you'll get it all right from the beginning (hint: you won't).

 To add a category, visit the [categories page](/categories), then click Create Category at the upper right.
 You can set security per-category so only certain groups of users can see topics in that category.

 Every category has an initial "About the {foo} category" topic created alongside it.
 This topic will be pinned to the top of the category, and the description you enter here for the category will used in a bunch of places.
-So edit that first post and make the category description a good one!
+So edit that first post and give your new category a good, clear description!

 ### File Uploads